HowToProgramming/thai-health-stats-eda/readme.md

 I would like to thank my parents who unconditionally supported me for a long time.
 I wouldn't get to this point without them.

-I would like to thank to my high school teachers and college professors, especially ones who I actively talk with in email or any social contacts.
+I would like to thank to my high school teachers, college professors and internship mentors, especially ones who I actively talk with in email or any social contacts.
 You gave me opportunities to shine, you gave me inspirations, you gave me who I am today.
 Thank you so much, with regards.

 I would like to thank my friends who supported me.
 Whether we just knew each other in a freshman year, or one who worked together for years, or one that being inspired by me and I am inspired by (well, you know who you are).
 You guys are meaning a lot to me and I would like to give an infinite thanks if I manage to get the scholarship.
 See you soon Australia (hopefully).